BelaBartok39/Fancy_D/README.md

 If you encounter any issues:

 Ensure all dependencies are correctly installed.
-Check that the configuration files in ~/.fancyC/ are properly formatted.
+Check that the configuration files in ~/.fancyD/ are properly formatted.
 Use the -v option for verbose output to diagnose issues.

 ## Contributing
 Contributions to Fancy Directory Sort are welcome!
 Please feel free to submit pull requests, create issues or spread the word.

-License
+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.